juntossomosmais/time-out-market/README.md

 ### Local testing using NPM Link

-To locally test any library you could use NPM Link following the steps below:
+You can use the NPM Link to locally test any library.
+To illustrate, follow the steps below:

 Link the library by navigating to the `node_modules/@juntossomosmais/library-name` directory, example: